cshneider/soho-ml-data-ready/README.md

 In case of an interuption or running the program seperately on successive time periods, the user can choose the last day of time entry as the point to resume the program.
 Program is designed to ensure that the same exact times are picked up for the same entered time periods so the results are exactly reproducible.
 A log file would contain the names of files with holes, including a url path for these images.
-Due to the VSO limit of 10k returns per query, it is recommended to use a maximum time increment of 60 days.
+Due to the VSO limit of 10k returns per query, an internal time increment of 60 days is used.

 Two time bars show progress: one time bar is for the completion of a given product type being processed and the other time bar is the progress in terms of all products entered.